ShujiaHuang/liusylab.org/content/home/about.md

 ---
+# intro.md，about.md，welcome.md 三选一。

 # About widget.
 widget: "about"
 headless: true   # This file represents a page section.
-active: true     # Activate this widget? true/false
+active: false     # Activate this widget? true/false
 weight: 2        # Order that this section will appear in.

 # title: "Lab Introduction"